abhishekbhardwaj/Twitter-API-PHP/ReadMe.md

 ### Changelog

-- `Version 1.1.*` is more stable and also lets you upload images to Twitter.
+- November 9, 2014: `Version 1.1.*` is more stable and also lets you upload images to Twitter.

 ### Important Links